Americans have Letter size paper and A4 paper is just a little longer and narrower than this.

 Friend, buddy, pal.
 A good mate is the best friend a man can have.
 Also used if you don't know someone's name.
 "Mate, you're treading on my foot."

 Mom.
-Actually this is pronounced the same in both Australia and America.
+Actually, Mum is pronounced the same as Mom in both Australia and America.
 Because the accents are different, it has to be spelt (spelled!) differently.

 Zero.

 Literally, "of the clock", although nobody says that.
-Specifies the time, so eight o'clock is either eight a.m. or eight p.m.
+Specifies the hour on a twelve-hour clock, so eight o'clock is either eight a.m. or eight p.m.
 See the special section on military time.

 Fenced off piece of farmland.
 Unlike in the United Kingdom, paddocks can be hundreds of acres in area.